-1Patient 1's diary inand2he wasn't referred to Clinical Oncology for EBRT until3June 2020, when he was seen by Mr. Haynes.
-He sadly4passed away

-Two of the key deficits identified by the SAI review were the failure to action the MDM recommendation and the failure to ensure he had a key worker.
-10:41

-Mr. Gilbert is very clear in his opinion that the MDM 10 10.41 11 recommendation, in particular the referral to Oncology 12 for EBRT, ought to have been implemented straight away.
+1 Patient 1's diary in second and second and second and , 2 he wasn't referred to Clinical Oncology for EBRT until 3 June 2020, when he was seen by Mr. Haynes.
+He sadly 4 passed away and a second second second .
+5 10 0:41 6 Two of the key deficits identified by the SAI review 7 were the failure to action the MDM recommendation and 8 the failure to ensure he had a key worker.
+9 10 Mr. Gilbert is very clear in his opinion that the MDM 0:41 11 recommendation, in particular the referral to Oncology 12 for EBRT, ought to have been implemented straight away.
 13 Mr. O'Brien disagrees with that.
-And it is, of course, 14 important to note in this regard that whether either 15 deficit made any difference to Patient 1's ultimate 10:42 16 outcome, is properly a matter for civil proceedings 17 and, if necessary, a civil court, not for the Inquiry.
-18 Quite correctly Mr. Gilbert, for his part, was clear in 19 his oral evidence to avoid expressing any opinion on 20 whether earlier referral to Oncology for EBRT would 10:42 have made any difference.
-21

-Nonetheless, from the Inquiry and the public's perspective, key concerns arising from this case are that an MDM recommendation went unactioned and no key 10:42 worker was allocated and, whatever the reason for these omissions, the Trust appears to have been unaware of both of them.
+And it is, of course, 14 important to note in this regard that whether either 15 deficit made any difference to Patient 1's ultimate 0:42 16 outcome, is properly a matter for civil proceedings 17 and, if necessary, a civil court, not for the Inquiry.
+18 Quite correctly Mr. Gilbert, for his part, was clear in 19 his oral evidence to avoid expressing any opinion on 20 whether earlier referral to Oncology for EBRT would 0:42 21 have made any difference.
+22 23 Nonetheless, from the Inquiry and the public's 24 perspective, key concerns arising from this case are 25 that an MDM recommendation went unactioned and no key 0:42 26 worker was allocated and, whatever the reason for these 27 omissions, the Trust appears to have been unaware of 28 both of them.
+29

-1 Because of the Trust's improvement work since that 2 time, we can now provide reassurance that these 3 deficits are much less likely to arise now.
-In this regard, Mr. Haynes described in some detail to you, in 4 5 his evidence on Day 88, how there are now monthly 10:43 6 snapshot audits of the implementation of the 7 recommendations of all local cancer MDMs to identify 8 any failures of implementation.
-This development is also recorded in the RAG-rated SAI Action Plan, which 9 the Inquiry has seen, which charts the implementation 10 10.4311 of all of the Dr. Hughes' SAI recommendations, and I 12 shall return briefly to it in a moment, but for your 13 note, the most recent iteration of it, provided this 14 week in disclosure, is at TRU-309818.
+Because of the Trust's improvement work since that 1 2 time, we can now provide reassurance that these 3 deficits are much less likely to arise now.
+In this regard, Mr. Haynes described in some detail to you, in 4 5 his evidence on Day 88, how there are now monthly 10:43 snapshot audits of the implementation of the 6 7 recommendations of all local cancer MDMs to identify 8 any failures of implementation.
+This development is 9 also recorded in the RAG-rated SAI Action Plan, which the Inquiry has seen, which charts the implementation 10 10.4311 of all of the Dr. Hughes' SAI recommendations, and I 12 shall return briefly to it in a moment, but for your 13 note, the most recent iteration of it, provided this week in disclosure, is at TRU-309818.
+14 15 10:44